 Specific areas of current interest are:

-As part of our ongoing support of nuclear-related activities at the Savannah River Site, ATG conducts a comprehensive meteorological monitoring program that includes a local network of 12 meteorological towers with extensive databases.
-Two of these towers are located in industrial corridors of Augusta/Richmond Co., GA as part of mutual aid agreements with local county emergency management agencies.
+As part of our ongoing support of nuclear-related activities at the Savannah River Site, ATG conducts a comprehensive meteorological monitoring program that includes a local network of 10 meteorological towers with extensive databases.
 These data are linked to a suite of environmental transport models for predicting the potential hazards of routine or unplanned contaminant releases to workers or the public.

 Additional assets managed by ATG include a tall tower facility near the Savannah River Site equipped for meteorological and trace gas measurements at multiple levels up to 329 meters, the 30-m ‘Aiken Site’ Ameriflux tower equipped for measurements of carbon and water vapor flux within a forested canopy, and a vertically pointing lidar (ceilometer) for detecting clouds and aerosols in the atmospheric boundary layer.
 Instrumentation that can be deployed for intensive short term data collection includes SODAR, tethered and free release sondes, a portable in-situ meteorological station, and a variety of specialized radiometers.
 The result is a unique and extensive observational resource to support research requiring thorough characterization of the atmospheric boundary layer over a large forested landscape.